Grantglass/The-Digital-Muse-Meets-the-Scholarly-Essay/assignments/CVR/prompt.md

 Ensure that you have an outline or plan for developing the essay.
 Import a clip and begin editing it and adding your narration.
 Check that you are writing into and out of the clips in ways that clarify and extend your topic.

-Allow yourself room to revise aspects of your script as the evolving project dictate.
+Allow yourself room to revise aspects of your script as the evolving project dictates.
 For instance, you may have planned to include a lengthy excerpt from an interview only to discover that a kernal of audio in the middle of the clip is all you need.
 Or you may find that a phrase that looked good "on paper" in your script trips you up when spoken into the microphone.
 Your script will guide you, but the project can also emerge through the composing process.

 Continue importing materials and adding narration.
 Add background sounds for ambiance as needed.
 Adjust and polish the composition.

-When finished, export a draft of your file and submit it in mp3 format
+When finished, export a draft of your file and submit it for review in mp3 format.

 This should be a project that raises some new challenges for you.
 Some will be technical; be sure to save your files often and give yourself time to learn how to compose with audio.
 Most of the challenges should be conceptual; you'll need to learn to imagine how you can organize a project based in sound, create transitions, convey information succinctly, create a mood through audio, etc. There will also be content challenges.
 You will be working to deliver an essay, so research, concise writing, editing, and all the typical communication moves will be needed.
 Hopefuly the level of challenges will still allow the project to be creative and fun.